 Antonio Nicotra – Biography

-Antonio Nicotra (1950, Doctor in Organic Chemistry by the University of Catania, 1973 “summa cum laude”) is expert in energy systems and specialist in Oil & Gas, with over 50 years of activity in the fossil & renewable fuels sectors, always aiming at optimizing energy sustainability on “well-to-wheel” basis and on the progressive replacement of fossil fuels with the corresponding molecules of biological/renewable origin, to achieve the net-zero goal of “carbon-neutrality” of greenhouse gases emissions, with Energy in balance with Climate by 2050 according to the EU Green Deal and COP28.
+Antonio Nicotra (1950, Doctor in Organic Chemistry by the University of Catania, 1973 “summa cum laude”) is expert in energy systems and specialist in Oil & Gas, with over 50 years of activity in the fossil & renewable fuels sectors, always aiming at optimizing energy sustainability on “Life Cycle Assesment basis and on the progressive replacement of fossil fuels with the corresponding molecules of biological/renewable origin, to achieve the Net-Zero Emission of greenhouse gases goal of “carbon-neutrality”, for Energy in balance with Climate by 2050 according to the EU Green Deal and COP28.

-He is also focusing on most efficient & sustainable final applications of energy such as micro-turbines for electricity and hydrogen fuel cells.
+- Downstream: conversion to most efficient & sustainable final applications of energy, such as hybrid micro-turbines and hydrogen fuel cells.

-In 2016-2017, he was also President and Partner of Liquimet S.p.A., a company of the Gasfin Group established in 2016 in Italy to develop and build a network of LNG refuelling infrastructures in the transport strategic hubs (Ports & Interports) of the Italian TEN-T corridors.
+In 2016-2017, he was President and Partner of Liquimet S.p.A., a Gasfin Group company established in 2016 in Italy to develop and build a network of LNG refuelling infrastructures in the transport strategic hubs of the Italian TEN-T corridors.
 The first implementation was the LCNG refuelling station of the Interporto di Padova, which receives the LNG in 40ft ISO-containers by train directly from Rotterdam.

-This “LNG-transition” to “LBM-destination” energy transition concept could be repeated in any territory worldwide, possibly integrated in a bio-refinery producing bio-ethanol (E85-E90) biodiesel and HVO (B100) and green-hydrogen sourced by biomass gasification, which is more sustainable (1:1 self-sustaining energy) than green-hydrogen sourced by water electrolysis (3:1 external energy, heavily effecting the grid capacity and stability).
+This “LNG-transition” to “LBM-destination” energy transition concept could be repeated in any territory worldwide, possibly integrated in a bio-refinery producing bio-ethanol (E85-E90) biodiesel and HVO (B100), bio-LPG and green-hydrogen/methanol/DME sourced by biomass gasification (which is a better energy-self-sustaining solution compared to the water electrolysis option, requiring 10 times more external energy, heavily effecting the grid capacity and stability).

 Previously, AN held various position in the Suez-Tractebel (2003-2008), Enimont (1991-1997), Foskor (1984-1991) and ENI (1973-1984) Groups, in Italy and abroad.